 The birth of Combination & Powder Brows

 This technique relies on elements of shading technique to give definition and structure, and fine hairstrokes to keep the look natural and realistic.
-This procedure is often done using a manual shading tool such as our MT.
-DERM Cartridge (Handpiece 2), which is ideal for combination, ombre, shading and block work.
+This procedure is often done using a manual shading tool, which is ideal for combination, ombre, shading and block work.
 To this day, this is one of the most popular techniques for permanent makeup, as customers love the structure it gives their facial features, whilst still staying authentic to the ever sought-after natural look.

 Lip Blushing Treatment

 With permanent brows firmly established as a beauty must-have, other Permanent Makeup treatments are now increasing in popularity.
 With beautifully defined, full lips firmly in fashion, many people have opted for lip fillers and overlining their lips using makeup to achieve a fuller looking pout – but these aren’t the only options!
 Permanent Makeup can be used for a Lip Blushing treatment – which uses cosmetic tattooing to add shape, definition, volume and a full blush of colour to the lips.
 Lip blushing has taken the beauty industry by storm and now rivals brows as our most requested treatment at Tracie Giles London.
 With more and more Permanent Makeup Artists performing this treatment and more and more clients requesting it, we seriously advise skilling up and adding this tool to your belt!
-We have designed our totally unique (and trademarked) Gloss & Go Lip Blushing technique which you can learn at our training academy and have launched the Gloss & Go Lip Blush pigment collection.
+We have designed our totally unique (and trademarked) Gloss & Go Lip Blushing technique which you can learn at our training academy.

 Areola & Medical Tattooing